 - 3 tbsp organic almond butter

-- 1 Tbsp extra virgin cold-pressed olive oil
+- 1 Tbsp extra virgin cold-pressed olive oil or coconut oil

 - 1/4 tsp Himalayan Crystal salt, or to taste